 Measure milk and syrup into a measuring cup.

 Alternate adding milk mixture and flour mixture to batter with mixer on low speed.
-When batter is beaten well, stir in the chopped walnuts.
+When batter is beaten well, stir in the

 Pour batter into prepared cupcake pan.